How To Get Way More Instagram Followers With 20 Easy Tactics 76

 You might know CoSchedule is an all-in-one marketing management platform that helps teams get organized.
-But, did you know it can schedule Instagram posts alongside all your other social media?
+But, did you know it can schedule Instagram posts and publish directly to Instagram alongside all your other social media?
 Stop forgetting to post to Instagram already, and instead do it with just a couple clicks.
 Go from spontaneous to strategic with CoSchedule's Instagram scheduling.

 As we welcome the Instagram direct posting integration, we want to help you grow your Instagram following.
 There's no reason with hard work and these tools, why you can't stand out amidst the 500 million active users on Instagram.
 Yes, that's quite the challenge, but we believe in you and have 20 easy ways to get there.

 Alright, now let's get down to business.